samkearney/esta-ngl/docs/standard_objects/interface_instance.rst

 starting with the unique alias followed by the ``!`` delimiter and initial instance number, and incrementing by 1 for each instance.
 For example "alias!2" would be followed by "alias!3".

+The alias must remain consistent through revisions of a :ref:`standard-objects-device-definition`, as this will assist controllers with making sense of hierarchy changes.

 .. _standard-objects-interface-instance-friendly-name:

 Friendly Name